1.0 LEAGUE OVERVIEW

 [4.0 ROSTERS AND LINEUPS]

-Rosters in EFFL consist of 15 active players from any NFL team plus 1 injured reserve spot.
-A maximum of 7 players in any one position can be retained and each team must have at least 1 QB, 2 RB, 2 WR, 1 TE, 1 K and 1 DEF.
+Rosters in EFFL consist of 15 active players from any NFL team plus 1 injured reserve spot and 2 practice squad spots.
+A maximum of 6 players in any one position can be retained.
+No position minimums are set, but line-up criteria is a minimum requirement for active ownership.
 Only players from the active roster may be used as part of a team’s starting lineup.
 There are additional 3 backup slots available on the MFL site.
-Backup players are specified for informational purposes only, but any backup player can be used to help the commissioner make changes to create a valid line-up if a starter is a late injury call-off.
+Backup players are specified for informational purposes only, but any backup player can be used to help the commissioner make changes to create a valid line-up if a starter is a late injury call-off (Note this can be used for Thursday Night Games).

 NOTE: If enabled, backup players are still optional as owners can leave the default backup player setting blank on the submit lineups screen.